 Illinois Zero Emission Standard and Carbon Mitigation Credit Procurement.
 Pursuant to FEJA, on January 25, 2018, the ICC announced that our Clinton Unit 1, Quad Cities Unit 1 and Quad Cities Unit 2 nuclear plants were selected as the winning bidders through the IPA's ZEC procurement event.
 We executed the ZEC procurement contracts with Illinois utilities, effective January 26, 2018, and began recognizing revenue with compensation for the sale of ZECs retroactive to the June 1, 2017 effective date of FEJA.
 The ZEC price was initially established at \$16.50 per MWh of production, subject to annual future adjustments determined by the IPA for specified escalation and pricing adjustment mechanisms designed to lower the ZEC price based on increases in underlying energy and capacity prices.
-Illinois utilities are required to purchase all ZECs delivered by the zero-emissions nuclear powered generating facilities, subject to annual cost caps.
+Illinois utilities, subject to annual cost caps.

 On September 15, 2021, Illinois Public Act 102-0662 was signed into law by the Governor of Illinois ("Clean Energy Law").
 The Clean Energy Law is designed to achieve 100% carbon-free power by 2045 to enable the state's transition to a clean energy economy.
 The Clean Energy Law establishes decarbonization requirements for Illinois as well as programs to support the retention and development of emissions-free sources of electricity.
 Among other things, the Clean Energy Law authorizes the IPA to procure up to 54.5 million CMCs from qualifying nuclear plants for a five-year period beginning on June 1, 2022 through May 31, 2027.
 CMCs are credits for carbon-free attributes of eligible nuclear power plants in PJM.
-Our Byron, Dresden, and Braidwood nuclear plants located in Illinois will be eligible to participate in the CMC procurement process and, if awarded contracts, would be committed to operate through May 31, 2027.
-Selected generators will by December 3, 2021 contract directly with ComEd for the procurement of the CMCs based upon the number of MWh produced annually by the eligible facilities, subject to specified caps and minimum performance requirements.
-The price to be paid for each CMC will be determined through a competitive bidding process that includes consumer-protection measures that cap the maximum acceptable bid amount and reduce CMC prices by an energy price index, the base residual auction capacity price in the ComEd zone of PJM, and the monetized value of any federal tax credit or other subsidy if applicable.
+Our Byron, Dresden, and Braidwood nuclear plants located in Illinois were eligible to participate in the CMC procurement process and were awarded contracts to sell their respective CMCs in an amount equivalent to their full output to ComEd for a term of 5 years staring on June 1, 2022, committing them to operate through May 31, 2027.
+The price to be paid for each CMC was determined through a competitive bidding process that includes consumer-protection measures that cap the maximum acceptable bid amount and reduce CMC prices by an energy price index, the base residual auction capacity price in the ComEd zone of PJM, and the monetized value of any federal tax credit or other subsidy if applicable.
 Regulatory or legal challenges regarding the validity or implementation of the Clean Energy Law are possible and we cannot reasonably predict the outcome of any such challenges.